 Name and Province and Country of Residence Current Position with Birchcliff Principal Occupation During the Past Five Years or More Bruno P. Geremia Alberta, Canada Vice-President and Chief Financial Officer Mr. Geremia has been the Vice-President and Chief Financial Officer of Birchcliff since the inception of the Corporation.
-Mr. Geremia is a Chartered Accountant and has over 26 years of experience in the oil and natural gas industry and is one of the Corporation's founders.
-Prior to joining Birchcliff, Mr. Geremia served as the Vice President and Chief Financial Officer of both Cas Resources Inc. and Big Bear Exploration Ltd., a the Director, Commercial of Gulf Canad.
-Resources and as the Manager, Special Project of Stampeder Exploration Ltd. Mr. Geremia wa previously a Chartered Accountant with Deloitt & Touche LLP.
-Mr. Geremia received a Bachelo of Commerce degree from the University of Calgary.
-David M. Humphreys Alberta, Canada Vice-President, Operations Mr. Humphreys has been the Vice-President, Operations of Birchcliff since October 9, 2009.
-Mr. Humphreys has over 30 years of experience in the oil and natural gas industry.
-Prior to joining Birchcliff in 2009, he served as the Vice-President, Operations of Highpine Oil & Gas Ltd., White Fire Energy Ltd. and Virtus Energy Ltd. and the Production Manager of both Husky Oil Operations Ltd. and Ionic Energy.
+He is a Chartered Accountant with over 27 years of experience in the oil and natural gas industry and is one of the Corporation's founders.
+Prior to joining Birchcliff, Mr. Geremia served as the Vice-President and Chief Financial Officer of both Case Resources Inc. and Big Bear Exploration Ltd., as the Director, Commercial of Gulf Canada Resources and as the Manager, Special Projects of Stampeder Exploration Ltd. He was previously a Chartered Accountant with Deloitte & Touche LLP.
+Mr. Geremia received a Bachelor of Commerce degree from the University of Calgary.
+David M. Humphreys Alberta, Canada Vice-President, Operations Mr. Humphreys has been the Vice-President, Operations of Birchcliff since October 9, 2009 and has over 31 years of experience in the oil and natural gas industry.
+Prior to joining Birchcliff, he served as the Vice-President, Operations of Highpine Oil & Gas Ltd., White Fire Energy Ltd. and Virtus Energy Ltd. and the Production Manager of both Husky Oil Operations Ltd. and Ionic Energy.
 Mr. Humphreys received a Hydrocarbon Engineering Technology diploma from the Northern Alberta Institute of Technology and is a member of ASET.
-Mr. Humphreys also has his P.L.
+He also has his P.L.
 (Eng.) designation and is a member of APEGA.